Click the Image Below to Visit our Family Engagement Virtual Resource Room

 All schools within Jones County School District receive Title I services.
 These include four elementary schools: Dames Ferry Elementary, Gray Elementary, Mattie Wells Elementary, and Turner Woods Elementary; Two middle schools: Clifton Ridge Middle and Gray Station Middle; and one high school: Jones County High.
 All seven schools offer a schoolwide program where all students, teachers, and families benefit from the supplemental resources and support provided by Title I.

 An important part of our school system's success is due to parent, family, and community engagement.
-Each Title I school has a Family Engagement Coordinator who supports families in promoting the academic achievement of students.
+Family Engagement Coordinators support families in promoting the academic achievement of students.
 Workshops and schoolwide events are offered to build the capacity of families to support their children academically.
 Each school’s Parent Resource Center offers resources and materials for families to checkout for use at home.
 Please visit the school’s website to view the dates and times of workshops and schoolwide events.

 We welcome and appreciate input and guidance in developing activities to promote and improve student achievement.
 For more information about Title I, please contact the principal of your child's school, your school's Family Engagement Coordinator, or the district's Federal Programs Director.